Configuring engagement policies for actions

 Do steps 1 to 7 again to configure another type of engagement conditions.You can define any combination of Eligibility, Applicability, and Suitability conditions for an action.

-- Configuring properties for use in engagement policies
+- Configuring properties for use in engagement policies and proposition filters

 - Frequently asked questions about eligibility, applicability, and suitability policies

 See the following topics for additional information, tips and tricks, and best practices.